goldsmocap/mocap-streamer/Unity_Assets/README.md

 To start with saving data, you need to attach the [NetworkCharacterRecorder](./NetworkCharacterRecorder.cs) script to the character you want to save the animation for.
 This has a `File Path` in it, where this will be the path of the file that will be created.
 You can use any extension, but it you need to remember it for playing it back.

 Similarly, there's a [PlaybackCharacterController](./PlaybackCharacterController.cs) script, that when attached will be able to play the animation back.
 This has a `File Path` (the same file path as the one from the recorder).
-You can also configure the `Offset in MS`, i.e. how far into the clip you want to start the animation from, as well as a `Loop` mode, which will repeat the animation once it reaches the end of the clip.
+You can also configure the `Offset in Milliseconds`, i.e. how far into the clip you want to start the animation from, as well as a `Loop` mode, which will repeat the animation once it reaches the end of the clip.

 NOTE: for the playback to work, you must disable the [NetworkCharacterController](./NetworkCharacterController.cs) script, as these two will try to play their animations on the same character and will clash.